use-inkubator/Ecosystem-Grants/request-for-proposals.md

 the grant application should include an uptime of at least one year after delivery.

 In terms of vulnerabilities for ink!: the usual suspects for smart contract vulnerabilities apply to ink! as well.
 A good source of inspiration is the [Smart Contract Weakness Classification registry](https://swcregistry.io/).

+# 🚰 A token streaming mechanism

+We are seeking proposals for a token streaming mechanism similar to the one implemented by [drips.network](https://www.drips.network/).
+On drips.network, this mechanism is represented through a “drips list,” which consists of recipients (including addresses, ENS names, or GitHub repositories) that receive a specified percentage of the total funds allocated to the list over time.

+The project would involve maintaining and updating a list of beneficiaries on-chain, allowing each recipient to receive a customized share of specific payments.

+We believe this approach presents a highly synergistic use case that could significantly benefit the ecosystem and are excited to explore innovative applications from applicants.

+---

 ## Design Guidelines

 The design should fit the general ink!/squid branding and also make it clear that the application is part of the Polkadot ecosystem.

 Our project attributes are: